Fitness to practise means having the skills, knowledge, competence, and character to practise in a profession.

 Most cases we receive are put to an investigating committee.
 These meetings are held in private.

-The Investigating Committee must include a minimum of three panel members, including at least one member from the same registrant category as the practitioner involved in the case, and one lay person.
+The Investigating Committee must include a minimum of three panel members, including at least one member registered with the EWC, and one lay person.

 The Investigating Committee is supported by an independent legal adviser who does not participate in the decision making, but is there to ensure the investigation is fair.